igneous-labs/S/docs/pricing-programs/flat-fee.md

 ### Common Interface
 #### PriceExactIn

-Given an input LST amount and its SOL value, calculate the output SOL value.
+Given an input LST amount and its SOL value, calculate the output SOL value by:
+ - calculate total fee in bips by adding `fee_acc.input_fee` and `fee_acc.output_fee`
+ - calculate output LST's sol value after imposing fee by using the calculated fee and the given `sol_value` of input lst

 ##### Data